2022 Deaths – Unknown Causes – Both Sexes – Ages 45-49 | Ontario, Canada

 4. 54 of 1,918 total deaths would have been expected under Old Normal conditions.

-8. 1,762 fewer All Cause deaths over the first 8 years of Ontario’s New Normal™.
+8. 1,762 fewer than expected All Cause deaths over the first 8 years of Ontario’s New Normal™.

 1. To show this year’s deaths from Unknown Causes are up 371% compared to Old Normal rates, we need to calculate the rates for both 2022 and for the Old Normal.